PointTang/SSMDemo/README/mybatis1st.md

 mybatis1st

-I had write a mybatis' hello world.
-A few steps had been done.
+It's a hello-world of mybatis.
+A few steps should be done.

-0. Before test, you should have create a mysql database with one table named 'users'.
-In my demo, database named 'testspringmybatis', and table 'users' has only 3 coulmns of id(primary key, int), nam(varchar), age(int).
+0. Before test, you should have create a mysql database with one table.
+In my demo, database named 'testspringmybatis'.
+It has a table named 'users' with only 3 coulmns: id(primary key, int), nam(varchar), age(int).
+I named it 'nam' instead of 'name' because that 'name' is a keyword in mysql database.
-1. Create a maven project so that I can use some lib convenient.
+1. Create a maven project to use some lib convenient.
 2. Create a ```SqlMapConfig.xml``` below ```/src/main/resources``` which should be loading on Java code.
 In this demo, I make it loaded in ```TestUser.java```.
-3. Create a ```jdbc.properties``` to save the params of database, including driver, url, username, password of your database.
+3. Create a ```jdbc.properties``` to save the params of database, including driver, url, username and password of your database.
 4. Config mybatis in ```SqlMapConfig.xml```.
     1. ```DOCTYPE``` attr can be copied.
     2. Config ```environments``` tag.
 If ```jdbc.properties``` has been import in a ```properties``` tag, ```${jdbc.driver}``` can be used.